 Nowadays our sheep enjoy the nighttime views of stars, planets, and the Northern Lights.
 By day, they graze on pastures of grasses and clover, and are happy to accept a scratch on the head from their devoted shepherds.

-In addition to its fine crimp and soft handle, it comes in beautiful shades of natural grays, browns and black, and of course white.
+In addition to its lovely soft handle, it comes in beautiful shades of natural grays, browns and black, and of course white.
 We skirt our raw fleeces heavily to make sure you get only the best part of the wool.

 We love our sheep and their wool, and we think you’ll love it too once you feel its plush softness yourself.